IMLav/Intro_AI_Pyrat/README.md

 # Relevent files

-This repository contains both the game files as well as the ressources I developped for my AI.
-While the authors of the code are stated at the head of each file, here is the list of the code I adapted and whish to put forward :
+This repository contains both the original game files as well as the resources I personally developed for my AI.
+The authors of the code are stated at the head of each file, but just for clarification, here is the list of files I have written and/or modified, and therefore wish to put forward:

 - AIs/deep_q_learning_AI.py
 - deep_q_learning_main.py